aelassas/wexflow/README.md

 Once logged in, you can change the password from the backend.

-This is explained in [installation instructions](https://github.com/aelassas/wexflow/wiki/Installation).
+This is explained in the [installation instructions](https://github.com/aelassas/wexflow/wiki/Installation).

 # Quick Overview